-List of directors 2017/18
+List of directors 2020/21

-Stephen Brown, President (partner), FUSE Marketing Group.
+Stephen Brown, president (partner), FUSE Marketing Group.
 With extensive experience in brand, social, digital, CRM, and experiential marketing, Stephen has the learning needed to create, strengthen and grow brands across a wide range of categories.
 His clients include CIBC, Hyundai, Canadian Tire, Cashmere and TO 2015 Pan Am Games.
 Stephen’s leadership, vision and forward thinking have proven to be key to pushing FUSE – and each of its clients’ businesses – to new, innovative heights.
 Stephen was recently board chair of the Canadian Marketing Association.
 And he likes to give back to his community – working on new models of philanthropy through Social Venture Partner Toronto, fundraising for Casey House and Covenant House, and lending his time to numerous start-up NFPs.

-Jennifer A. Dewling is a principal at Genova Private Management Inc., a discretionary portfolio management firm.
+Jennifer A. Dewling, chair is a principal at Genova Private Management Inc., a discretionary portfolio management firm.
 Prior to joining Genova, Jennifer spent over a decade with a top tier Canadian bank where she filled progressively senior roles – these include the corporate credit group covering the bank’s oil and gas lending portfolio as well as several years in commercial banking.
-Jennifer holds a Bachelor of Commerce from Dalhousie University.
+Jennifer holds a Bachelor of commerce from Dalhousie University.
 Her areas of expertise include capital markets, personal finance and risk management.
 Jennifer is a long-time supporter of Casey House, starting as a recreation volunteer in 2010.
 She became a non-director member of the finance committee in 2016 prior to joining the board of directors in 2017.
 Her dedication to Casey House continues to be strengthened year after year from seeing first hand the quality of care provided.

 Elaine Kierans is a lawyer whose career has included both the private practice of law and government service.
 Ms Kierans was a lawyer in the Toronto office of McCarthy Tetrault, specializing in restructuring and insolvency law.
 She subsequently served as vice chair and a director of the Alcohol and Gaming Commission of Ontario and as acting chair and CEO of the Canadian Artists and Producers Professional Relationship Tribunal, a federal labour relations tribunal focussed on the Canadian arts community.
 She holds degrees in business, common law and civil law, all from McGill University.
 She is a member of the Law Society of Upper Canada.
 She had served on the boards of directors of both publicly traded and private not-for-profit organizations including Brighter Minds Media Inc., The Toronto French School and Granite Golf Club.
 She is currently a director of Alliance Française de Toronto.
 She has an ICD.D designation from the Rotman School of Business at the University of Toronto and the Institute of Corporate Directors.
 She is fluent in English and French.

-Mark Lachmann, vice chair MD, MHSc, FCFP, FRCP (C) Dr. Lachmann is the physician lead at Bridgepoint Site of the Sinai Health System.
+Mark Lachmann, past-chair MD, MHSc, FCFP, FRCP (C) Dr. Lachmann is the physician lead at Bridgepoint Site of the Sinai Health System.
 He is a geriatric psychiatrist working within the hospital setting and the community, where he provides support to Woodgreen Community Services, St. Paul’s L’Amoreaux Community Services, and Yee Hong Centre for Geriatric Care across the GTA.
 He also provides regular on-site and telehealth support to Sault St Marie Senior’s Mental Health.
 Dr. Lachmann is an assistant professor in the division of geriatric psychiatry at the University of Toronto.
 Prior to training in psychiatry, he worked as a family physician for ten years on James Bay and Baffin Island – including two years as chief of staff of Qikitani General Hospital in Iqaluit, Nunavut.
 He is interested in complex care of the frail elder, cross-cultural cognitive assessment, bioethics, and delirium.
 Dr. Lachmann also works as a coroner and sits on the long-term care death review committee of the Ontario Coroner’s Office.